 Violife Just Like Cream Cheese

 Everything made by Violife is delicious, including their cream cheese.
 It comes in five flavors: original, herb, hot pepper, tzatziki (Greek), and tomato basil.
 They use a similar recipe for their other products.
-Find them here.
+Amazon has it here and search stores here.